saku-kaarakainen/BlockchainTutorial/README.md

 :)

-I've hosted the app in azure, it's poorly misconfigured, so the api documentation can be found from: https://blockchaintutorial-apim.azure-api.net/api/v1/swagger/index.html
+I've hosted the app in azure, but it's poorly configured.
+API documentation can be found from: https://blockchaintutorial-apim.azure-api.net/api/v1/swagger/index.html

 But for example a correct endpoint is found at